Thank you for your interest in Baylor Law.

-Baylor Law will be interviewing to fill multiple tenure-track positions to provide coverage in a variety of curricular areas based upon Baylor Law’s curricular needs and applicant’s experience.
+Baylor Law will be interviewing to fill multiple tenure-track positions to provide coverage in a variety of areas based upon Baylor Law’s curricular needs and an applicant’s experience.
 Please select from the following positions and apply to the one that best describes your interest and experience:

 The primary teaching responsibility includes electives in the areas of transactional, commercial, or business areas based upon Baylor Law’s curricular needs and the applicant’s experience.
 Such courses could include real estate finance, construction, oil & gas/alternative energy, debt financing, business succession planning, individual or entity income taxation, nonprofit organizations, digital/cybersecurity, elder law/special needs, retirement, international business transactions, international trade, consumer protection, bankruptcy, creditors remedies, negotiable instruments/payment systems, franchising, sports law, healthcare.

 To apply for the Transactional/Commercial/Business Law position click on this link and look for the blue "Apply Now" button.